lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Brakia** _(15-Sep-18 05:36 PM)_

-> t!8ball Does The God send out a wave of pure dread?
+t!8ball Does The God send out a wave of pure dread?

 **Tatsumaki** _(15-Sep-18 05:36 PM)_

-> 🎱 | As I see it, yes,
+> 🎱 | As I see it, yes, Brakia.
-> Brakia
-> .

 **Jelsafan0** _(15-Sep-18 05:36 PM)_